 Hopefully, this guide has been a helpful window into better understanding local SEO and how it can help your business.
 If you’d like to learn more about local SEO, consider reading our guide to local SEO in 2020 – or contact KitelyTech to learn more.

 KitelyTech has staked its claim on helping entrepreneurs realize their true, technological potential.
-If you’re a business owner with an idea on how to leverage tech to bolster your business, or you’d like to learn more about how that is possible, consider contacting KitelyTech today.
+If you’re a business owner with an idea on how to leverage tech to bolster your business, or you’d like to learn more about how that is possible, call KitelyTech on (800) 274 2908 to learn more.